Career Definition for a Pathologist Technician

 |Job Growth (2016-2026)*|| 8% (for life, physical and social science technicians);

-A certificate or associate's degree in medical technology or applied science is generally required to be a pathologist technician, but some high school graduates can get a trainee job, supervised by a pathologist, and work while earning a 2-year degree in science technology.
+A certificate or associate degree in medical technology or applied science is generally required to be a pathologist technician, but some high school graduates can get a trainee job, supervised by a pathologist, and work while earning a two-year degree in science technology.
 In addition, there are a growing number of bachelor's degree programs in forensic science.
-Pathologist technicians need an understanding of the scientific theories and procedures of analysis, as well as how to operate and maintain testing equipment.
+Pathologist technicians must have an understanding of the scientific theories and procedures of analysis and know how to operate and maintain testing equipment.